-People that think they are immune from corrupt sources affecting them, are lying to themselves.
+People who think they are immune from corrupt sources affecting them are lying to themselves.
 They’ve already experienced spiritual setbacks and either know it or have become hardened and are blind to it.
 1 Corinthians 15:33 (NIV) says, “Do not be misled: “Bad company corrupts good character.”

-I remember as a young Christians learning to read the Bible and reading these words for the first time.
+I remember as a young Christian learning to read the Bible and reading these words for the first time.
 In a moment’s time, I went from feeling saved by Jesus, to feeling unsaved.
-I was so far from living what these scriptures were calling for that I instantly felt condemned.
-To me, the standard the Apostle Paul was instructing us to live felt impossible.
-I was re-convinced I couldn’t live the Christian life—that it was impossible for me to accomplish this.
+I was so far from living what these scriptures called for that I instantly felt condemned.
+The standard the Apostle Paul was instructing us to live by felt impossible.
+I was convinced I couldn’t live the Christian life—that it was impossible for me to accomplish.

 Let’s get this straight!
 God loves us!
 The depth of His love, mercy, and grace is incomprehensible!
 Condemnation is not His plan or message to us!
-His intend in these verses is not about condemnation, but warning us from a position of love, that these evils will influence us.
+His intention in these verses is not about condemnation but warning us from a position of love that these evils will influence us.
 They will get in our head.
-They will make there way to our heart.
-They will have their impact on our walk with God.
+They will make their way to our hearts.
+They will have an impact on our walk with God.
 There is no argument.
 This is a fact!
 The cry of God’s love is trying to protect us from being lured into and taken captive by Satan.

 I had to learn to go all out for God or not at all.
-I learned to make Bible reading, prayer, attending church (where the Bible was taught), commitment in service to God in some capacity, fellowship with other Christians, and sharing Jesus Christ with those around me, the standard and priorities I would live my life by.
-All these things combined became the ultimate source of strength and grace I needed!
-They also became the shield to help me walk out the Apostle Paul’s instruction.
+I learned to make Bible reading, prayer, attending church (where the Bible was taught), commitment in service to God in some capacity, fellowship with other Christians, and being the light of Jesus Christ with those around me the standard and priorities I would live my life by.
+All these things combined became the source of strength and grace I needed!
+They also became the shield to help me walk out the Apostle Paul’s instructions.
 I am not saying it was easy.
 It wasn’t.
 But it was right.
-And it was pleasing to God.
-But making commitments that result in godly transformation only come with greater internal battles that God will help you win.
-This is what Jesus meant when He spoke the words, “If anyone would come after Me, he must deny himself and take up his cross and follow Me.”
-(Matthew 16:24 (NIV) ).
-These are battles one by going to God’s throne room of grace and receiving His grace to overcome one at a time.
-And slowly but surely I did.
-Satan has no hold on me!
-That is what God’s word teaches and I had to believe it!
-Ungodly living was and is still being purged from my life.
-God’s blessing is no longer undermined by behaviors that Christians are supposed to separate their lives from.
-This is what God meant when He told us to “come out from them and be separate…” This is the life that brought me joy and peace.
-Anything less left me dissatisfied and disappointed in myself.
+It was pleasing to God, and this is why Jesus said, “If anyone would come after Me, he must deny himself and take up his cross and follow Me” (Matthew 16:24 (NIV) ).

-You may be in a work-place or in daily surroundings filled with ungodly influences.
-But, you don’t have to cave to them.
+You may be in a workplace or daily surroundings filled with ungodly influences, but you don’t have to cave into them.
 You can stand strong in the Lord today!
 You can be the light in the darkness.
 You can be an influence that helps others while helping yourself.
-It may not seem like you have much impact initially, but I guarantee you that as you look back ten years from now, you’ll have a smile.
+I guarantee you that as you look back ten years from now, you’ll have a smile.
 You will have grown in your walk with God and touched lives along the way.
-You will have experienced greater blessing.
-And your heart will be overflowing with thanksgiving to God for His mercy and grace helping you to become separate and an influence for Him!
+You will have experienced greater blessing, and your heart will be overflowing with thanksgiving to God for His mercy and grace, helping you to become separate and an influence for Him!
 Your light will break the darkness around you!
 So don’t get sucked in.
 Be one who stands out for the Lord and shines!
 Be that!

 Pastor Tim Burt